 That was me.

-At the time, I was faced with crippling fear and anxiety over being left behind while my peers started kick-ass graduate jobs.
+At the time I was faced with crippling fear and anxiety over being left behind while my peers started reputable graduate jobs.
 Feeling like a complete failure because I didn’t have one.
 And facing the timeless problems of – you need experience to get a job – but they won’t give you said job to gain experience.

-So there I was, feeling really sorry for myself, when an advert popped up on Facebook for an Internship in China.
-I immediately knew this was something I HAD to do, especially as they offered internships in my chosen field of Marketing.
+So there I was, feeling really sorry for myself when an advert popped up on Facebook for an Internship in China.
+I immediately knew an internship was something I HAD to do, especially as they offered an internship in my chosen field of Marketing.

 After an application, telephone interview and various months of mind-numbing ‘Good morning, How can I help you?’
-I was ready to face the Asian persuasion.
+I was ready to take the leap into the unknown.

-Beijing was my city of choice for the one month internship, but there are further offerings for Shanghai and Shenzen.
+Beijing was my city of choice for the 1month internship, but there is further internship availability in India, Japan, South Korean for 1, 2 or 3 months.
 Why did I choose Beijing?
-Honestly, it was the most familiar meaning I’d actually heard of it, and it was the hot topic on everyone’s lips at the time as China was set to be the emerging economy – seemed like a smart move!
+Honestly, it was the most familiar – I mean, I’d actually heard of it – and it was the hot topic on everyone’s lips at the time as China was set to be the emerging economy – seemed like a smart move!
 And it was.

 I’m not going to lie to you, I had a bit of a ‘what have I done?’ moment during the aeroplane ride when it actually dawned on me I was going to live and work in CHINA for TWO WHOLE MONTHS!
 Shit.

 My momentary panic was short lived though as I spotted Terry and his CRCC Asia sign at the exit gate.
-One of the reasons I chose to travel with CRCC Asia was the huge support network they provide during your time in China.
+One of the reasons I chose the internship with CRCC Asia was the huge support network they provide during your time in China.